2019 Bulgarian local elections: Electoral campaign

 The electoral season officially began on 27 September.
 A total of 59 political parties, 7 coalitions and numerous independents announced their intention to field a total of 12,000 mayoral candidates and 36,000 candidates for members of the municipal councils.

 All of Bulgaria's political parties spent a total sum of 1,3 million Bulgarian lev in the electoral campaign in the run-up to the elections.
-IMRO spent the largest amount of money on the campaign, totaling nearly 300,000 lev.
+VMRO spent the largest amount of money on the campaign, totaling nearly 300,000 lev.
 The Movement for Rights and Freedoms came second in terms of spending with over 145,000 lev spent, while the Bulgarian Socialist Party came in third with around 140,000 lev.

 The Mayors of Montana and Gotse Delchev set the record for longest mayoral terms, with both of them standing for election for the seventh consecutive term.

 Funding changes

 A few months before the election, Bulgaria's National Assembly accepted a government bill, which cut public party subsidies from 11 down to just 1 lev per vote.
 The bill also permitted unlimited donations to political parties by private individuals or corporations for the first time in Bulgaria's history.
 The change was criticised by Bulgaria's opposition as a "hit by a bat" from the government in time for the local elections.